comeara/pillar/README.md

 ### From Source

 This method requires [Simple Build Tool (sbt)][sbt].
-Building an RPM also requires [Effing Package Management (fpm)][fpm].

     % sbt assembly   # builds just the jar file in the target/ directory

-    % sbt rh-package # builds the jar and the RPM in the target/ directory
-    % sudo rpm -i target/pillar-1.0.0-DEV.noarch.rpm

 The RPM installs Pillar to /opt/pillar.